Peter Lawford Briefly

 On a warm June evening in 1976, Peter threw a party during which the frequently unknown guests drifted aimlessly in and out of his apartment, alighting just long enough to drink their host’s liquor, smoke his pot, snort his cocaine and drop his Quaaludes; but Peter did not care.
 Even though he had a date for the evening, he asked another young woman if she had a friend who might want to attend the party.
 A telephone call and a brief conversation with a woman on the other end sent Peter onto the streets of LA with a mission to collect a twenty-five-year-old woman who has been described as a sweetheart with a youthful vivacity.
 Peter did not care that he was her senior by twenty-seven years.
 Not long after they met, Peter announced that he and his new girlfriend would get married; and not long after his announcement, enveloped in a misty haze of drunkenness and Quaaludes, Peter Lawford, attired in a leisure suit, married Deborah Gould.
 He realized immediately that he had made a colossal mistake.
 Deborah required slightly longer to reach the same conclusion.
 Their wedding reception devolved into a grotesque scene and argument between the newlyweds.
 Their marriage did not endure for even a year.

 After only two months of cohabitation, Deborah instigated a separation.
 Even so, she hoped that she and Peter would reconcile.
 With a plan to create a reconciliation, she invited him to a large dinner party; however, Peter did not give Deborah much attention during that evening.
 He spent most of his time talking to a chubby-faced child of seventeen, Patricia Seaton.
-As Deborah watched, her husband left the party with Patty Seaton.
-Finally accepting the evidence that her relationship with Peter Lawford had reached its end, Deborah moved home to Miami and filed for divorce.
-Her father was an attorney: the court granted Deborah her divorce as 1977 reached its end.
+As Deborah watched, her husband left the party with Patricia.
+Deborah finally accepted the clear evidence that her relationship with Peter Lawford had reached its end; and so, she returned home to Miami and filed for divorce.
+Since Deborah’s father was an attorney, the courts expedited the divorce process and granted Deborah her freedom as 1977 reached its end.

 Patricia Seaton, otherwise known as Patty, and Peter enjoyed a Jacuzzi at the Playboy Mansion after leaving the dinner party and leaving Deborah Gould behind.
 They spent the night together in a plush bedroom set aside for Peter.
 According to James Spada: The two continued an on-again, off-again relationship for the next eight years, interrupted by Patty’s long sojourns in London and Hawaii (Spada 495).
 Patty Seaton would eventually become Peter Lawford’s fourth and final bride.
 She and that curious event will appear again later in this section.